alphagov/whitehall-prototype/README.md

 The prototype explores a new way of writing and editing content using concepts familiar to Whitehall users.

+The prototype was tested in [3 rounds of user research, documented in the prototype releases](https://github.com/alphagov/whitehall-prototype/releases).

 ## Running the prototype locally

 The prototype uses a private npm package for the design system.
 The GOV.UK Design System team can provide the npm login details.
 Heroku uses a token to retrieve this package, see [48da520](https://github.com/alphagov/whitehall-prototype/commit/48da520).